Winthrop University

 Rock Hill, SC 29733 USA

-You will receive academic credit for the courses that you pass with a C- or higher grade; the actual grades do not transfer.
-Therefore, your Winthrop GPA prior to studying abroad will be the same as after studying abroad.
-Grades are only counted towards honors designation at graduation and financial aid eligibility.
+You will receive academic credit for the courses that you pass with a C- or higher grade.
+Your Winthrop GPA prior to studying abroad will be the same as after studying abroad.
+Study abroad grades count towards your cumulative GPA, honors designation at graduation, and financial aid eligibility.

 If the courses that you had pre-approved are unavailable when you arrive at your host institution, and you choose new courses, contact your student services coordinator and your advisor with your new course selections.
 Provide them with course descriptions or syllabi so that they have the information they need to approve the new courses.
 Failure to do so means risking the chance to receive credit for the new courses.
 Once the courses have been approved, inform the Study Abroad Office of your new course selections.